bazelbuild/rules_apple/doc/rules-resources.md

 apple_core_data_model(<a href="#apple_core_data_model-name">name</a>, <a href="#apple_core_data_model-srcs">srcs</a>, <a href="#apple_core_data_model-outs">outs</a>, <a href="#apple_core_data_model-swift_version">swift_version</a>)
 </pre>

-This rule takes a Core Data model definition from a .xcdatamodeld bundle and generates Swift or Objective-C source files that can be added as a dependency to a swift_library target.
+This rule takes one or more Core Data model definitions from .xcdatamodeld bundles and generates Swift or Objective-C source files that can be added as srcs of a swift_library target.

 **ATTRIBUTES**